FlipVernooij/StickMaps-docs/src/pages/basics/roadmap.md

   - users should be able to import .tml files.
 [Ariane](https://www.arianesline.com/ariane/)
   - users should be able to import .csv files.
   - ~~users should be able to connect to their [Mnemo](https://www.arianesline.com/mnemo/) directly.~~ *\- cancelled \-*
+  - Your file format not here?
+[Let us know](https://stagedrop.co#contact)

 - ### Offline usage

-  Currently, no effort has been put in offline usage and so it is unknown what the current possibilities are.
+  Currently, no effort has been put in offline usage and so is impossible to use StickMaps without an internet connection.
   Yet as a user, it happens more often the sometimes that you want to process your survey without having internet available.

-  - determine the current offline functionalities
-  - ensure users can use all off **StickMaps** functionalities except for map-imagery.
   - allow users to prepare offline areas in order to make map-imagery available. (within the possibilities provided by ArcGIS)
+  - possibly add a default "offline area" that will always be available offline.

 - ### Search functionality navigator

   In the process of creating a map, a user provides an excessive amount of information.
   All of this information should be searchable using a simple text-based keyword search-query.

-   - User should be able to search for stations, lines and survey within the navigator.
+   - User should be able to search for stations, lines, surveys and markers within the navigator.
    - Search query should filter navigator data, allowing for multiple results.
    - ~~User should be able to zoom/center mapview on a specific station from within the navigator~~ ***\- Added version 0.40***